 Set up your machine as needed – you can increase the number of bead bars to cut (I cut 60!), then click Continue:

 Make sure your pen is loaded, select your material type on your machine (I just used cardstock) and cut your bead bars!

 Here’s my mat and machine:

 And the finished bead stair!

 I hope this successfully walks you through cutting my bead bars on your Cricut.
 Any problems, comment below!
-Again, you can grab a copy of my cut files here – or check out my bundle which includes bead squares and cubes too!
+Again, you can grab a copy of my cut files here – or check out my entire store, which includes bead squares and cubes files too!